wso2/docs-mi/en/docs/learn/examples/registry-examples/local-registry-entries.md

 # Sequences and Endpoints as Local Entries
-This sample demonstrates how sequences and endpoints can be fetched from local entries.
+This sample demonstrates how sequences and endpoints can be fetched from a local entry.

 ## Synapse configurations